bayoharyo/android-animation/README.md

 **ValueAnimator**: It is for custom animation, need to implement AnimatorUpdateListener to get current animated value.
 It can be created also in form of xml with tag `<animator />` to be inflated to view.

 **ObjectAnimator**: If you know what view property to be animated, example: alpha, translationX, etc. It can be created also in form of xml with tag `<objectAnimator />` to be inflated to view.
+Common use of ObjectAnimator: hide/show view, move view, change view size.

 **AnimatorSet**: Use this if you want to set animation to play together, sequentially, or after a specified delay (Choreographing multiple animations).